robotcodedev/robotcode/docs/03_reference/config.md

 Type: `list[str] | None`

-Specifies the error codes to treat as information.
+Specifies the diagnostics codes to treat as information.

 Examples: